Gmugra/net.cactusthorn.config/README.md

 ```

 ### Property not found : `@Default` or `Optional`
-There are three options for dealing with properties that are not found in sources:
+There are three ways for dealing with properties that are not found in sources:
-1. If method return type is not `Optional` and the method do not annotated with `@Default`, ConfigFactory.create will throw *RuntimeException* "property ... not found"
+1. If method return type is not `Optional` and the method do not annotated with `@Default`, the `ConfigFactory.create` method will throw runtime exception "property ... not found"
-2. If method return type is `Optional` ->  method will return `Optional.empty()`
+1. If method return type is `Optional` ->  method will return `Optional.empty()`
-3. If method return type is not `Optional`, but the method do annotated with `@Default` -> method will return converted to return type deafult value.
+1. If method return type is not `Optional`, but the method do annotated with `@Default` -> method will return converted to return type deafult value.
+FYI: The `@Default` annotation can't be used with a method that returns `Optional`.

 ### Standard loaders
 1. System properties: `system:properties`